 The physician should also be given the right to free access to any medical record necessary to defend the physician against any actual or threatened malpractice action or peer review activity.
 If possible, I also attempt to negotiate a provision that authorizes free copies of any record useful in any legal action – including a legal action between the physician and the employer.

-A related issue is the confidentiality the physician is required to maintain.
+A related issue in medical record provisions in physician employment agreements is the confidentiality the physician is required to maintain.
 Medical records are obviously protected by HIPAA and similar state laws.
 Although it is reasonable to require the physician to treat all medical records as confidential, some physician employment agreements go so far as to prohibit the physician from disclosing any information about the employer without the prior written permission of the employer.
 In these provisions it is important to allow an exception for any information that the physician is required to disclose pursuant to legal process.
 I would encourage any physician to sing like the proverbial bird if they are subpoenaed or questioned in any legal process.